moonmeister/moonmeister.net/src/content/posts/gatsby-incremental-builds-the-backstory/index.md

 ---
-title: "Gatsby Incremental Builds: The Backstory"
+title: 'Gatsby Incremental Builds: The Backstory'
 date: 2020-12-30
 tags:
-  - "builds"
+  - 'builds'
-  - "gatsby"
+  - 'gatsby'
-  - "web"
+  - 'web'
 ---

 I spent spent almost 5 months at Gatsby writing documentation and helping Gatsby's partners build better data source plugins.
 In that time I basically wrote the [documentation](https://support.gatsbyjs.com/hc/en-us/articles/360052503494-Developing-a-first-class-CMS-integration-for-Gatsby-Cloud) on creating first-class integrations (which includes support for incremental builds) for Gatsby Cloud.
 I've also been involved in the Gatsby OSS community since early 2018 and thus have a wealth of history and context many don't.
 I thought I'd take the time to share some of that experience to hopefully help others looking to understand and build [Gatsby source plugins](https://www.gatsbyjs.com/docs/creating-a-source-plugin/).